memegauste/AnonimoweDiscoWyznania/README.md

   "designation_id": "DESIGNATION CHANNEL ID FROM YOUR SERVER" }
 ```

+Configuration of field "designation_id" is NOT required (it's for serving message from private messages).

 You can also set "cmd_prefix" field for changing prefix for additional commands (by default '!').

 ## Polski